-Following extensive community consultation, a super-sized artwork has now been installed in Woorim, Bribie Island.
+Following extensive community consultation, the super-sized artwork has now been completed on Bongaree Water Tower, Bribie Island.

 About the winning designs

 Drawing inspiration from Bribie Island’s marine life and waterways, this artwork depicts the thriving aquatic life that is unique to Bribie Island.

 The native turtles that return to Bribie Island each year, the lush seagrass beds beyond its shore and the sunrays shining through the pristine waters, provide a glimpse into the paradise that hides just below the water’s surface.